polterguy/polterguy.github.io/dashboard/log/index.md

   - q: "What is the Log component?"
     a: "It lets you browse your server's log, giving you control over events that might have consequences for your system - errors, security events, task executions, and anything your own code logs."
   - q: "How do I find the cause of an error?"
-    a: "Filter the log to find the relevant entry, then click it - log items carrying an exception expand to reveal the complete stack trace of whatever went wrong."
+    a: "When something fails in the dashboard, the error message carries a 'View log entry' link taking you straight to the log entry describing the error - highlighted, and expanded to reveal its stack trace.
+You can also filter the log manually and click any entry carrying an exception to expand it."
   - q: "Can my own code create log entries?"
     a: "Yes.
 Your Hyperlambda code can create log entries as you see fit - including structured meta data - to record important events such as deleting records, executing tasks, or registering users."
   - q: "How long are log items kept?"